Trovemaster/TROVE/docs/source/linelist.rst

-Exocross can also be used to make a `stick spectrum``.
+ExoCross_ can also be used to make a `stick spectrum``.
 This is an idealised spectrum where each absorption is only represented by a line at a given wavenumber and intensity and broadening effects (doppler, collision, etc) are ignored.
 An input example is
 ::

      mem 63.0 gb